peterhinch/micropython-fourier/README.md

 array of data typically received from a sensor.
 Apart from initialisation most of the code is written in ARM assembler for speed.
 It uses the floating point coprocessor and does not allocate heap storage: it can therefore be called from a MicroPython interrupt handler.
-It performs a 256 sample conversion in 2.5mS.
-This compares with 115mS for a floating point conversion in pure Python and 90mS using the native code emitter.
-A 1024 point conversion takes 12mS.
+See [section 8](./README.md#8-performance) for benchmark results on the various Pyboard options.

 The DFT is performed using the Cooley-Tukey algorithm.
 This requires arrays of length 2**N where N is an integer.
 The "twiddle factors" are precomputed in